Pregnancy Yoga Classes

 Travel journalism has taken me to some of the world’s best yoga retreats and surf camps, from India to Hawaii, Portugal to the Maldives.
 You can read about these – and some of my other adventures, ranging from ice climbing in Canada to cycling in New Zealand – here

 I moved to Cornwall in 2017 to be closer to the sea, and to live a more active lifestyle.
-I qualified in teaching yoga, gaining my 300-hour accredited Yoga Alliance Professionals certificate, with over 400 hours of training, at Lime House School of Yoga.
+I qualified in teaching yoga, gaining my 300-hour accredited certificate, with over 400 hours of training, at Lime House Yoga.
+I’m also a certified pre and postnatal Yoga teacher (with Baby Yoga & Massage).
+I trained with Katy Appleton of Appleyoga in 2020.

 Frequently Asked Questions